 2007 – During this time roll-over effects and three-dimensional glossy buttons were all the rage.
 Tables built with CSS replaced frames.
 There were background textures which included rainbow effects and ‘grunge’.
 These web design trends held firm until the end of the decade.
 The list of Top Websites from Time Magazine in 2007 included a lot of the names that are still familiar even today such as LinkedIn, Twitter, Etsy, and Tumblr.

 2010 – The beginning of the decade saw the rise of the infographic.
 By this time a lot of web users had high-speed internet and this made it much easier to create websites that were graphics-heavy.
 This, together with the meteoric rise in social media sharing, is the reason why infographics became such a popular way of arranging website content and conveying information.
-This is also the time when websites started to move away from the box and grid designs and toward more modern layouts.
-Websites that incorporated parallax scrolling became more popular during 2011.
+This was also the time when websites started to move away from the box and grid designs and toward more modern layouts.
+Websites that incorporated parallax scrolling became more popular in 2011.

 2013 – Flat design started its rein by this time.
 All the dazzling gradients, skeuomorphism, and shadows that had exploded in popularity in the previous years started to fade away.
 Sites with traditional navigation bars gave way to full-page sites.

 2017 – With the advent of smartphones a decade ago, more and more people now browse the internet on their mobiles.
 This has driven the design choices of the latter part of the decade.
-Now sites with varying screen sizes are a necessity for all modern business.
+Now sites with varying screen sizes are a necessity for all modern businesses.
 2017 was the year that mobile internet usage officially overtook desktop browsing.
 Now that you know where the web design industry is coming from, here is a list of some notable web design trends that are set to take over this year so you can know where it’s going.

 12 of the Biggest Web Design Trends